Edward Linley Sambourne’s Victorian home still looks as it did in the late 19th-century, when he worked as an illustrator for Punch magazine.

-Fleming’s old lab in St. Mary’s Hospital where the Nobel Prize-winning doctor first discovered penicillin has been turned into a small museum.
+Fleming’s old lab at St. Mary’s Hospital where the Nobel Prize-winning doctor discovered penicillin is now a museum.

-The Duke of Wellington’s mansion on Hyde Park Corner showcases his collection of fine artworks and memorabilia from his campaigns and Battle of Waterloo.
+The Duke of Wellington’s mansion on Hyde Park Corner still contains his collection of artworks and memorabilia from his campaigns and Battle of Waterloo.

-This museum tells the story of money, why the Bank of England was formed, and has lots of interesting old paintings and photos of The City.
+This museum tells the story of money and the Bank of England, and has lots of interesting old paintings and photos.

 Benjamin Franklin was one of America’s Founding Fathers, and helped to draft the Declaration of Independence and US Constitution.

-The archaeological remains of a Roman house and baths from 200 AD, buried in the basement of an office block on Lower Thames Street.
+The archaeological remains of a Roman house from 200 AD, buried in the basement of an office on Lower Thames Street.

-One of the world’s great museums, with an extensive collection of objects from Egypt, Assyria, Greece and Rome, plus China, Japan, Africa and the Americas.
+One of the world’s great museums, it has an extensive collection of objects from Egypt, Assyria, Greece and Rome, plus Asia, Africa and the Americas.

-This terraced house contains the original fittings from the time of Thomas Carlyle, a gifted essayist from the Victorian era, who had an interest in the French Revolution.
+This terraced house contains many of the original fittings from the days of Thomas Carlyle – a gifted essayist from the Victorian era.

-The famous Victorian novelist lived here during the 1830s, whilst he was working on Oliver Twist, Nicholas Nickleby and the Pickwick Papers.
+The Victorian novelist lived here during the 1830s when he was writing Oliver Twist, Nicholas Nickleby and the Pickwick Papers.

-The atmospheric tunnels under Whitehall still look as they did when Churchill met here with his wartime cabinet during the Blitz.
+The atmospheric tunnels under Whitehall still look exactly as they did when Winston Churchill held meetings with his wartime cabinet here during the Blitz.

-Taking its inspiration from the notorious medieval gaol, the Clink Prison Museum is a less-scary version of the London Dungeon that’s good for kids.
+Located on the site of the notorious medieval gaol, the Clink Prison Museum is less-scary than the London Dungeon and is a good day out for kids.

-During the 1870s this famous old clipper ship used to sail to China in world record times, and now you can explore its cabins, the cargo hold and walk the deck.
+During the 1870s this famous old clipper ship used to sail to China in world record times.
+Now you can explore its cabins and walk around the deck.

 The Design Museum takes the best of 20th and 21st-century design and reveals how consumers’ tastes have changed through the decades.

-This 18th century Georgian townhouse was the home of writer and wit Samuel Johnson – best known for writing the first English dictionary.
+This 18th-century Georgian townhouse was home to the writer Samuel Johnson, who is probably best known for writing the first English dictionary.

-Housed in the basement of the old Royal Institution, this is where Michael Faraday discovered electro-magnetic induction and magnetic rotation.
+Housed in the basement of the Royal Institution, this is where Faraday experimented and discovered electro-magnetic induction and magnetic rotation.

-St. Thomas’s Hospital has a small museum about the life of Victorian nurse Florence Nightingale, who made her name during the Crimean War.
+St. Thomas’s Hospital has a museum about the Victorian nurse Florence Nightingale and her work during the Crimean War.

-St. Mary-at-Lambeth houses a museum about the early days of gardening, and has a nice cafe and graveyard out the back containing the tomb of Captain Bligh.
+St. Mary-at-Lambeth houses a museum about the early days of gardening, and has a graveyard out the back containing the tomb of Captain Bligh.

-This unusual museum explores how home life has changed from 1600 to the present day.
-It is housed inside an old 18th-century almshouse with a walled herb garden.
+This unusual museum explores how home life has changed from the 1600s to the present day.
+It is housed inside an old 18th-century almshouse.

-This museum tells the history of the Foot Guards: the Coldstream, Grenadier, Scots, Irish and Welsh Guards, and contains some good memorabilia from Waterloo.
+This museum tells the history of the Foot Guards: the Coldstream, Grenadier, Scots, Irish and Welsh Guards, and contains Waterloo memorabilia.

-This building was once home to two very different musicians: the German composer Handel, and the 1960s superstar Jimi Hendrix.
+This building was once home to two very different musicians: the German composer Handel and 1960s guitar hero Jimi Hendrix.

-This cruiser fought during World War II and the Korean War, and now you can walk through its engine rooms and missile rooms, mess hall, kitchen and cabins.
+This cruiser fought in World War II and the Korean War, and you can walk through its engine rooms, missile rooms, mess hall and cabins.

-This museum tells the story of the Household Cavalry, and lets you look through a window into the stables where they keep the Whitehall horses.
+Discover the history of the Household Cavalry, and look through a window into the stables where they keep the horses.

-Housed inside the Royal College of Surgeons, the Hunterian Museum is filled with specimens and skeletons and the fossilised remains of animals and humans.
+Housed inside the Royal College of Surgeons, this museum is filled with specimens, skeletons and the fossilised remains of old animals and humans.

-This popular museum tells the story of the British Army from the days of the Empire, past World Wars I and II, right up to the Falkands and the Gulf.
+This popular museum tells the story of the British Army from the days of the Empire, through World Wars I and II, right up to the Falkands and Gulf.

-The Jewel Tower dates back to the original Palace of Westminster in the 14th-century, and houses a small exhibition about the history of Parliament.
+The Jewel Tower dates back to the 14th-century Palace of Westminster, and houses a small exhibition about the history of the British Parliament.

-The poet John Keats lived here from 1818 to 1820 and it contains contains a collection of his original letters, manuscripts and old Regency furnishings.
+The famous poet John Keats lived here from 1818 to 1820 and houses some of his original letters, manuscripts and old Regency furnishings.

-This amazing house was once home to the Victorian artist Lord Frederic Leighton, and contains some paintings by the Pre-Raphaelites.
+This house was once home to the Victorian artist Lord Frederic Leighton, and contains paintings by the Pre-Raphaelites.

-This museum tells the story of the Regent’s Canal, and how they once transported cargos by horse and barge.
+This museum tells the story of the Regent’s Canal and how they transported the cargos by barge.
 There’s also a small dock out the back.

 It’s more of a James Bond museum than a film museum, because all it contains are costumes, cars and props from the James Bond movies.

-A collection of old fire engines, pumps and uniforms, with some interesting information about the Blitz and Great Fire of London in 1666.
+A collection of old fire engines, pumps and uniforms, plus some information about the Blitz and Great Fire of London in 1666.

-The history of London from prehistoric times, through the Roman era, medieval and Tudor London, right up to the Blitz of World War II, the Swinging Sixties and beyond.
+The history of London from prehistoric times, through the Roman, medieval, Tudor and Victorian eras, right up to the Blitz and Swinging Sixties.

-This museum tells the story of the British military from Agincourt, past the Napoleonic wars and Battle of Waterloo, right up to World Wars I and II.
+This museum tells the history of the British military from the Battle of Agincourt, through the Battle of Waterloo, and right past World War II.

-The National Maritime Museum has a collection of scale models, original ships, and historic artefacts like Nelson’s jacket from the Battle of Trafalgar.
+The National Maritime Museum has a collection of ships and historic artefacts, like Nelson’s jacket from the Battle of Trafalgar.

-A great museum for kids if they like dinosaurs.
-It also contains a whole zoo’s-worth of stuffed animals and exhibits about earthquakes and volcanos.
+A great museum for kids if they’re interested in dinosaurs.
+It also contains a whole zoo’s-worth of stuffed mammals, fish and birds.

-An old 19th-century herb garrett and amphitheatre-like operating theatre that miraculously survived intact at the top of St Thomas’s Church.
+An 19th-century herb garrett and operating theatre which miraculously survived intact at the very top of St. Thomas’s Church.

-The Petrie Museum of Egyptian Archaeology contains cabinets full of ancient Egyptian artefacts: old pottery bowls, tombstones, sarcophagi and pieces of jewellery.
+The Petrie Museum of Egyptian Archaeology has cabinets full of ancient Egyptian pottery, sarcophagi tombstones and pieces of decorated jewellery.

 A working stables for the horses that pull the royal carriages.
-You can see the Queen’s collection of limos, State Coaches and the Gold State Coach used during her coronation.
+You can also see the Queen’s limousines, State Coaches and the Gold State Coach.

-This gatehouse was part of Clerkenwell Priory, the headquarters of the Knights of the Order of St. John of Jerusalem.
-The museum tells of their history during the Crusades.
+This was once part of Clerkenwell Priory, the headquarters of the Knights of the Order of St. John of Jerusalem who gained fame during the Crusades.

 A great museum for kids if they like space.
-It contains lots of historic old machines and vehicles, plus a 3D IMAX cinema and a couple of exciting flight simulators.
+It also has lots of historic machines and vehicles, a 3D IMAX cinema, plus some exciting flight simulators.

-221b Baker Street has been done up to look like the home of the fictional detective, filled with memorabilia and waxwork characters.
+221b Baker Street has been done up to look like the home of the fictional detective, filled with memorabilia and waxworks.

 This house has to be seen to be believed!
-It is crammed with ancient artefacts, paintings and has an Egyptian Pharaoh’s sarcophagi in the basement.
+It’s crammed full of ancient artefacts and even has an Egyptian pharaoh’s sarcophagi.

-The London Transport Museum contains a collection of early buses, taxis and trains, from Hackney cabs and horse-drawn coaches right up to the modern Routemasters.
+The London Transport Museum contains a collection of early buses, taxis and trains, from horse-drawn coaches right up to the Routemasters.

 Highlights include the Cast Room and Raphael’s Cartoons, drawn as preparatory studies for his work inside the Sistine Chapel.

-Part art gallery and part museum, the Wallace Collection has medieval armour, French furnishings, and famous paintings like The Laughing Cavalier.
+Part art gallery and part museum, the Wallace Collection has medieval armour, French furnishings, and famous works like The Laughing Cavalier.